ibudisteanu/Anonymous-Zether.js/README.md

 # Anonymous Zether in Javascript

-Zether solidity contracts developed by J.P.
+Anonymous Zether solidity contracts developed by J.P.
 Morgan and implemented in pure Javascript.

 Todo by priorities: